samdark/yii2-cookbook/book/incoming-post.md

 Handling incoming third party POST requests
 ===========================================

-By default Yii uses CSRF protection that verifies that POST requests could be made only by the same application.
+By default, Yii uses CSRF protection that verifies that POST requests could be made only by the same application.
 It enhances overall security significantly but there are cases when CSRF should be disabled i.e. when you expect incoming POST requests from a third party service.